MARS-M: When Variance Reduction Meets Matrices: Introduction

-In fact, the recent benchmarks of optimizers for LLM pretraining~\citep{wen2025fantastic,semenov2025benchmarking} have empirically demonstrated that matrix-based optimizers (e.g., Shampoo, SOAP and Muon) outperform scalar-based optimizers (e.g., AdamW and Lion), and variance-reduction approaches (e.g., MARS, NadamW~\citep{dozat2016incorporating}) also yield additional, discernible speedup.
+Recent benchmarks of optimizers for LLM pretraining~\citep{wen2025fantastic,semenov2025benchmarking} have empirically shown that matrix-based optimizers (e.g., Shampoo, SOAP, and Muon) outperform scalar-based optimizers (e.g., AdamW and Lion), and that variance-reduction approaches (e.g., MARS and NadamW~\citep{dozat2016incorporating}) can yield additional, discernible speedups.
 Therefore, a natural question arises:

-It is worth mentioning that in the original MARS work \citep{yuan2024mars}, the authors have already proposed MARS-shampoo, which attempts to combine matrix-based optimizer with variance reduction.
-However, MARS-shampoo displays performances inferior to vector-based variants like MARS-AdamW, leaving open the question of whether variance reduction can be effectively integrated with matrix-based optimizers.
-In this paper, we give an affirmative answer to this question by introducing MARS-M, a matrix-based MARS optimizer that integrates variance reduction with the Moonlight version \citep{liu2025muon} of Muon.
-Additionally, we also propose the approximated version of MARS-M as a practical variant, which is also the bridge between variance reduction techniques and traditional preconditioned optimizers.
+It is worth noting that the original MARS work~\citep{yuan2024mars} proposed MARS-Shampoo, which attempts to combine a matrix-based optimizer with variance reduction.
+However, MARS-Shampoo performs worse than vector-based variants such as MARS-AdamW, leaving open the question of whether variance reduction can be effectively integrated with matrix-based optimizers.
+In this paper, we give an affirmative answer by introducing MARS-M, a matrix-based MARS optimizer that integrates variance reduction with the Moonlight version~\citep{liu2025muon} of Muon.
+Additionally, we propose an approximate version of MARS-M as a practical variant, which also serves as a bridge between variance-reduction techniques and traditional preconditioned optimizers.

 In summary, our contributions are highlighted as follows: \begin{itemize} \item We propose MARS-M, an instantiation of MARS tailored to the Moonlight optimizer.
 In addition, we develop an approximate version of MARS-M to further accelerate training.
 We show the connections and differences between MARS-M and MARS-Shampoo.
-We also show that the approximate version of MARS-M can be seen as a variant of Moonlight with adjusted momentum parameters. \item We further provide a convergence analysis of MARS-M, and show that it attains a convergence rate of $\tilde{\mathcal{O}}(T^{-1/3})$, which surpasses the previously established $\mathcal{O}(T^{-1/4})$ rate achieved by Muon~\citep{li2025note,shen2025convergence,pethick2025training}.
+We also show that the approximate version of MARS-M can be seen as a variant of Moonlight with adjusted momentum parameters. \item We provide a convergence analysis of MARS-M and show that it attains a convergence rate of $\tilde{\mathcal{O}}(T^{-1/3})$, which improves upon the previously established $\mathcal{O}(T^{-1/4})$ rate achieved by Muon~\citep{li2025note,shen2025convergence,pethick2025training}. \item Empirically, we evaluate the performance of MARS-M as well as the Muon (Moonlight) optimizer for training GPT-2~\citep{radford2019language} series models on OpenWebText and FineWeb-Edu 100B datasets.
+The experimental results show that MARS-M delivers consistent improvements in training and validation losses.
+Moreover, on downstream tasks, MARS-M achieves better performance on benchmarks such as Hellaswag~\citep{hellaswag} and SciQ~\citep{SciQ} than baseline optimizers.
+Additionally, MARS-M achieves higher test accuracy than AdamW and Muon on computer vision tasks. \end{itemize}